cortexproject/cortex/docs/guides/zone-replication.md

 2. Rollout ingesters to apply the configured zone
 3. Enable time-series zone-aware replication via the `-distributor.zone-awareness-enabled` CLI flag (or its respective YAML config option).
 Please be aware this configuration option should be set to distributors, queriers and rulers.

-The `-distributor.shard-by-all-labels` setting has an impact on zone replication.
-When set to `true` there will be more series stored that will be spread out over more instances.
-When an instance goes down fewer series will be impacted.
+The `-distributor.shard-by-all-labels` setting has an impact on read availability.
+When enabled, a metric is sharded across all ingesters and querier needs to fetch series from all ingesters while, when disabled, a metric is sharded only across `<replication factor>` ingesters.

+In the event of a large outage impacting ingesters in more than 1 zone, when `-distributor.shard-by-all-labels=true` all queries will fail, while when disabled some queries may still succeed if the ingesters holding the required metric are not impacted by the outage.

 ## Store-gateways: blocks replication